-8. Let men hold doors, give them compliments or pay for their dinner.
+8. Let men hold doors, give compliments or pay for dinner.
 If a man you know tries this, offer him a swift kick in the groin.

 9. Have children, unless they have access to a hospital-grade breast pump and a staff of round-the-clock nannies and nurses so that they don’t have to miss more than a few days of work at their high-power jobs.

 10. Stay home with their children.
 Who ends up paying for your cushy suburban life of trips to the library and ice cream cones in the park?
 A man, that’s who.
 Feminists are self-reliant – if you think that a man funding your stay-at-home mommy life is empowering to women, you need to sit in the corner, read the Feminine Mystique, and think about what you’ve done.